Neurodivergence 101

 The horizontal-coloured line shows what some people think the autism spectrum looks like, starting with less autistic at one end and more autistic at the other end.

 The circle is a better representation of the profile of an autistic person, where a 'spike' might indicate an area they require extra supports.
 These areas of support will be different from one autistic person to the next, and can differ depending on the environment or circumstances.
+These areas of support can even change by day, because the autistic individual may have reached a point of sensory overwhelm and may need additional support to complete tasks they may have previously completed without support.
 This is called fluctuating capacity.
+Employers can support their autistic workers through fluctuating capacity by encouraging open conversations and allowing flexible work when capacity is low.

 Tips for employers